dutchconnectomelab/GAMBA-MATLAB/README.md

 NOTE: null-spin model ONLY works for DK114 atlas.
 If you use other atlas, please refer to Alexander-Bloch et al. (2018) to first generate gene expression data matrices for the 'spinned' atlases.

 #### 3. "I have a gene-set.
-I want to test in which brain regions the gene-set is over-expressed."
+I want to test in which brain regions the gene-set is differentially expressed."

+In the third example, we show how to use this toolbox to examine in which brain regions the input GOI is differentially expressed considering different types of null models.
+The human-supragranular-enriched (HSE) genes are used here.

+We load the gene set first:

+`load('src/examples/example_conn_5k_genes.mat', 'geneset');`

+Now we have a gene set of 19 HSE genes.
+We then use the null-coexpression model to examine whether the mean expression of HSE genes is significantly higher/lower than random genes with the similar coexpression conserved for each brain region.

+`res_nullcoexp = permutation_expression_null_coexp(geneset);`

+Next, we use the null-brain model to examine whether the mean expression of HSE genes is significantly higher/lower than random brain-enriched genes in general for each brain region.

+`res_nullbrain = permutation_expression_null_brain(geneset);`

+Using the above null models we will be able to examine the level of *gene specificity*.
+Another question we may ask is whether the mean expression of the GOI is specifically higher in one region in contrast to random brain regions.
+We are able to answer this “spatial specificity” question using the null-spin model.

+`res_nullspin = permutation_expression_null_spin(geneset);`

+Now, we have results for the questions we ask.

 #### 4. "I have a gene expression data matrix and a gene-set.
 I want to test in which brain regions the gene-set is over-expressed."